Coconut Grove Travel Guide

 It’s easy to understand why Miami annexed this small town almost 90 years ago.
-The tax revenue that Miami collects annually from this once incorporated city adds a large chunk of money to their budget.
-Many of the historians and neighborhood preservation groups still speak badly about the acquisition of The Grove.
+The tax revenue that Miami collects annually from this once-incorporated city adds a large chunk of money to its budget.
+Many historians and neighborhood preservation groups still speak badly about the acquisition of The Grove.
 Apparently, according to records of the event; a vote to annex the village was ordered at a time when most of the residents were not there to attend and no formal announcement was made stating that there would be such a vote.

-Coconut Grove, with its serene bay front setting, and casual ambiance has always attracted artists.
-In the 1950’s, artists from all over the US and as far away as Europe, settled in Coconut Grove and established studios.
-The Grove (as locals call it) became an artist haven.
+Coconut Grove, with its serene bayfront setting, and casual ambiance has always attracted artists.
+In the 1950s, artists from all over the US and as far away as Europe settled in Coconut Grove and established studios.
+The Grove (as locals call it) became an artist’s haven.

 Coconut grove is home to many outstanding events throughout the year.
 The most famous of them is the Coconut Grove Arts Festival.
-Arguably, it is one of the finest arts festivals in the whole of the USA, and, for sure, one of the oldest, largest and most diverse.
-Despite its tremendous growth since its birth in 1963, the emphasis is still on one-to-one chat between exhibitors and art-lovers.
-The festival is held on McFarlane Rd, South Bayshore Drive and Pan American Drive.
+Arguably, it is one of the finest arts festivals in the whole of the USA, and, for sure, one of the oldest, largest, and most diverse.
+Despite its tremendous growth since its birth in 1963, the emphasis is still on a one-to-one chat between exhibitors and art lovers.
+The festival is held on McFarlane Rd, South Bayshore Drive, and Pan American Drive.